ridsuteri/Awesome-Chrome-Extensions/README.md

 **15.** Voila :exclamation: You have made a PR to the Awesome-Chrome-Extensions :boom: .
 Wait for your submission to be accepted and your PR to be merged.

+For further details, click on [CONTRIBUTING.md](https://github.com/ridsuteri/Awesome-Chrome-Extensions/blob/main/CONTRIBUTING.md)

+## Code of Conduct

+To maintain a safe and inclusive space for everyone to learn and grow, contributors are advised to follow the [Code of Conduct](https://github.com/ridsuteri/Awesome-Chrome-Extensions/blob/main/CODE_OF_CONDUCT.md).

 ## Project Admin 😃